Carlos Correa Preview, Player Props: Twins vs. Guardians

 Carlos Correa At The Plate

+- Correa has 108 hits and an OBP of .308 to go with a slugging percentage of .392.
+All three of those stats lead Minnesota hitters this season.

+- Correa has picked up a hit in 66.4% of his 122 games this season, with more than one hit in 18.0% of them.

-- He has hit a home run in 13.6% of his games this season, and 3.1% of his plate appearances.
+- He has hit a home run in 16 games this season (13.1%), homering in 3% of his trips to the plate.

-- Correa has picked up an RBI in 31.4% of his games this season, with more than one RBI in 11.0% of his games.
-He has also produced three or more runs in five contests.
+- Correa has picked up an RBI in 32.0% of his games this season, with more than one RBI in 10.7% of his games.
+He has also plated three or more runs in five contests.

-- He has scored in 37.3% of his games this year, with two or more runs scored in 5.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.